Please also see my All-Time World Cup Team Index.

 GK: Iker Casillas (Spain)

 Iker Casillas is Spain's most decorated goalkeeper.
 He started with Real Madrid's academy and made his professional debut in 1999.
 He won three Champions' League with them.
 With 725 appearances for the club, Casillas is Madrid's second most capped player of all-time after Raúl.
-For Spain, he captained Spain into winning the WC in 2010 and two European Championships in 2008 and 2012.
+For Spain, he earned 167 caps.
+He captained Spain into winning the WC in 2010 and two European Championships in 2008 and 2012.
 He is capped over 150 times.
 He also played for Porto.

 GK: Keylor Navas (Costa Rica)

 After starting out at Saprissa he moved to Albacete, and then to Levante in La Liga.
 After a great performance With Levante, he won the La Liga Keeper of the Year award for 2014 with Levante.
 Then, he led Costa Rica to the quarter-final of the WC in Brazil.
 After the WC Finals, he earned a transfer to Real Madrid.
 With Real Madrid, he won two Champions League title as their starting keeper.

 Lopez started from Real Madrid, but made his name first with Villareal and Sevilla.
 In January, 2013, he rejoined Real Madrid after Iker Casillas suffered a serious injury.
 He quickly established as the starter.
 He maintained his starting status the following year, despite the return of Casillas.
 He won Copa Del Rey that season as the starter while backing up Casillas in the Champions' League as Real Madrid won it.
 Capped once in 2009.